gatsbyjs/gatsby/packages/gatsby-transformer-video/README.md

 ## Prerequisites

+To properly convert and analyze videos, this relies on `ffmpeg` and `ffprobe`.
+These will be **downloaded automatically** except you turn it off via configuration.

-You will need to install `ffmpeg` and `ffprobe` as well.
-Your FFMPEG version should be compiled with at least the following flags enabled:
+If you want to use your own version of `ffmpeg` and `ffprobe`, it should be compiled with at least the following flags enabled:

 `--enable-gpl --enable-nonfree --enable-libx264 --enable-libx265 --enable-libvpx --enable-libwebp --enable-libopus`